ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

 Note that back data will be provided as a seperate dataset (to the dataset provided for imputation).
 However, the imputation and back data datasets need to be combined into a single dataset to run the method code.
-This is different to the SML method where imputation and back data datasets are called seperately by the method.
+This is different to the PySpark method where imputation and back data datasets are called seperately by the method.

 Back data records shall always contain the following fields: